anguschiu1/foodlogger/README.md

 ## API Documentation

 API endpoints are documented using OpenAPI.
-Please refers either:
+Please refer to either:

-1. Copy [YAML](backend/src/api_v1.yaml) file in the repository and paste to [Swagger.io](https://editor-next.swagger.io), or
+1. Copy the [YAML](backend/src/api_v1.yaml) file in the repository and paste to [Swagger.io](https://editor-next.swagger.io), or
-2. Visit [API spec](backend/docs/index.html) to check the generated API document, or
+2. Download [API spec](backend/docs/index.html) HTML file to check the generated API document, or
-3. Visit `/spec` on browser or import URL to Postman, once the backend server is running (e.g. http://localhost:4000/spec)
+3. Visit `/spec` endpoint (via browser or import URL to Postman) when the backend server is running (e.g. http://localhost:4000/spec)

 ## License